This is a preview of your story

 6. Introduce an Omnichannel Customer Support Strategy

-Omnichannel revolves around uniting offline and online sales and customer support.
+Omnichannel revolves around uniting offline and online sales and customer support through customer support software.

 Modern consumers switch between various channels when interacting with your company.
 They may ask a question in a live chat pop-up, send an email, and then call a customer support team through your contact center software.